vectrlab/sandbox/README.md

 # A Test of `learnr` tutorials using Binder

-## Goal
+## Sandbox

-The objective of this project is to provide an interactive environment for students learning R.
+This is a simple sandbox for running R examples.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/vectrlab/learnr/main?urlpath=shiny/justr/)